apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 Kubernetes Executor
 ===================

-The kubernetes executor is introduced in Apache Airflow 1.10.0.
-The Kubernetes executor will create a new pod for every task instance.

-Example kubernetes files are available at ``scripts/in_container/kubernetes/app/{secrets,volumes,postgres}.yaml`` in the source distribution (please note that these examples are not ideal for production environments).
+The Kubernetes executor runs each task instance in its own pod on a Kubernetes cluster.

-The volumes are optional and depend on your configuration.
-There are two volumes available:
+Use of persistent volumes is optional and depends on your configuration.
+There are two types of volumes you may configure:

 - **Dags**:

-  - By storing dags onto persistent disk, it will be made available to all workers
+  - By storing dags on a persistent volume, it will be made available to all workers

-  - Another option is to use ``git-sync``.
-Before starting the container, a git pull of the dags repository will be performed and used throughout the lifecycle of the pod
+  - Alternatively, you can include dags in the image, or you can use use ``git-sync``.
+With ``git-sync``, before starting the worker container, a git pull of the dags repository will be performed and used throughout the lifecycle of the pod.

 - **Logs**:

+  - You can enable a persistent volume shared between webserver and workers to store task logs.

-  - By storing logs onto a persistent disk, the files are accessible by workers and the webserver.
-If you don't configure this, the logs will be lost after the worker pods shuts down
+  - If you don't enable logging persistence, and if you have not enabled remote logging, logs will be lost after the worker pods shut down.

-  - Another option is to use S3/GCS/etc to store logs

 To troubleshoot issue with KubernetesExecutor, you can use ``airflow kubernetes generate-dag-yaml`` command.
 This command generates the pods as they will be launched in Kubernetes and dumps them into yaml files for you to inspect.